 - Never store your passwords fragmented on various notes app across several devices.

 There’s no denying the fact that a password with all the various complexities and complications included is an ideal fit for your account.
-But with increased complexities, comes difficulty in memorising and remembering these passwords, especially when you have to remember a hundred of them.
+But with increased complexities comes difficulty in memorizing and remembering these passwords, especially when you have to remember them for all your different accounts.

-A solution to this problem is replacing the ‘password’ with a ‘pass-phrase’ as your password.
-This is so because a pass-phrase comprises of several words in a particular sequence, which makes it easy to memorize and use when compared to a password.
+A solution to this is to replace passwords with a pass-phrase as your authentication password.
+This is so because a pass-phrase comprises of several words in sequence, which makes it easy to memorize and use when compared to a password.
 In addition to that, a pass-phrase also makes up for a better password by making it sufficiently long-and-complex.
-For example- the password ‘qwerty12341234‘ is short, common, easy and more susceptible to a brute-force attack as compared to something like ‘ridiculouslysymphonicturmoil‘.
+For example- the password ‘qwerty12341234‘ is short, common, easy, and more susceptible to a brute-force attack as compared to something like ‘ridiculouslysymphonicturmoil‘.

 What should you look for in a Password Manager?

-Now that you have decided on using a Password Manager, there are a few things that you must always keep in mind while on the look for an ideal password manager.
+Now that you have decided on using a Password Manager, there are a few things that you must always keep in mind when looking for a password manager.

-- Firstly, the most important thing to always be aware of is the security.
-Always search for security details like encryption standards used to encrypt passwords and communication, and the platform that the password manager decides to store all your information on.
-Subsequently, look for password managers that come with 2FA (software, or hardware), that provides a second layer of security in addition to the master password.
-By doing so, whenever you log in to your password manager, the app asks you to enter a code, which can be either a software-based code like Google Authenticator or a hardware key-based like YubiKey.
-And based on the one you use, you just need to enter the key, which changes periodically after a certain period of time.
+- Firstly, the most important thing to always be aware of is security.
+When looking for a password manager, always search for security details like the encryption standards used to encrypt passwords and communication and the platform used to store all your information.
+Subsequently, look for password managers that come with 2FA (software or hardware), which adds a second layer of security to your account, in addition to the master password.
+With the 2FA in place, whenever you log in to your password manager, the app asks you to enter a code, which can be either a software-based code like Google Authenticator or a hardware key-based code like YubiKey.
+And based on the one you use, all you need to do is enter this periodically generated key in the prompt.

-- Look for a password manager that comes with a password generator which allows you to generate a password using the various complexities provided in the app itself.
-That way, you don’t need to go around struggling to find the right password.
-And once, a password is generated, you can add other details like username, email address, website URL and save the entire set of login-credentials for use at a later time and even across all your devices if your password manager comes with the cross-platform sync feature.
+- Look for a password manager that features a built-in password generator, which can come in handy to generate strong and complex passwords.
+That way, you don’t need to go around struggling to create passwords yourself.
+And once generated, you can add other details like the username, email address, website URL, etc, and save the entire set of login-credentials for use at a later time across all your devices if your password manager comes with the cross-platform sync feature.

 - Apart from the ability to store passwords alone, look for password managers that provide an isolated vault, separated from the login-credentials.
-Such vaults can be used to store other confidential information like bank details, credit card information, health insurance, membership, passport, software license, etc. In turn, the kind of information you would otherwise refrain from keeping on your usual notes app.
+Such vaults can be used to store other confidential information like bank details, credit card information, health insurance, membership, passport, software license, etc — the kind of information you otherwise refrain from keeping on your notes app.

-- Another excellent feature that is a must on every password manager is the auto-fill feature, which saves you from the hassle of keying-in passwords every time you come across a form on a website.
-Using this feature, you no longer need to fill the username and password for your accounts, instead, the app itself does it for you.
+- Another excellent feature that is a must on every password manager is auto-fill, which saves you the hassle of keying-in passwords every time you come across a form on a website.
+Using the feature, you no longer need to fill the username and password for your account.
+Instead, the app itself does it for you.
 To make this work, while you save your passwords on the app, you also need to provide the URL (address of the website) along with the username and password.
-After that, whenever you are on a website, the app identifies its URL with the one stored on the app, and if a match is found it fills all the details that you provided in the first place.
-It also prevents your accounts from being compromised with spoofing-attacks like the IDN Homograph attack, which is basically done by creating a clone of the website and also creating the URL of the website look identical to the actual URL by using characters that otherwise mean something completely different but appear to be identical.
+After which, whenever you are on a website, the app identifies its URL with the one stored on the app, and if a match is found it automatically fills all the details that you provided in the first place.
+Besides, it also prevents your accounts from being compromised with spoofing-attacks like the IDN Homograph attack, which is done by creating a clone of the website and making the URL of the website look identical to the actual URL by using characters that otherwise mean something completely different but appear to be identical.
 For example- ‘g00gle.com’ instead of ‘google.com’, ‘rnicrosoft.com’ instead of ‘microsoft.com’ and many more.
 The differences are slim and very less noticeable, especially when you haven’t come across or heard of such attacks.

-- We use a lot of devices to access various services on the internet, which arises the need of having all your login credentials synced across all your devices so that you have all of them at your disposal and can use it whenever required.
-In case, your password manager doesn’t have the cross-platform sync capabilities, you might need to re-visit the device that has all the passwords synced to it.
-The problem with this is that it defeats the whole purpose of using a password manager in the first place.
-So, if your password manager supports cross-platform sync functionality, all the passwords that you save on one of your devices gets synced with all the other devices automatically.
-Thus allowing you to access all your passwords anywhere irrespective of the platform.
+- Generally speaking, a lot of us use more than one device to access various services on the internet, which arises the need to have all our login credentials synced across different devices to be able to access them wherever and whenever required.
+However, in case your password manager does not have the cross-platform sync capabilities, you might need to go back to the primary device that has all your passwords.
+The problem with this approach is that it defeats the whole purpose of using a password manager in the first place.
+So, when choosing a password manager, make sure it comes with the cross-platform sync functionality, so you can save and access your passwords across different devices.

 Which is the best Password Manager?

-There’s nothing like ‘the BEST Password Manager’ since there are a lot of different password managers to choose from in the market, with each having its own pros-and-cons over the other.
-Therefore, it’s more of a subjective thing, as what may work for you or meet your requirements may not do the same for others.
-But to make things simpler here are four of the most popular and widely used Password Managers:
+While there are different password managers to choose from, there is no such thing as ‘the BEST Password Manager’, since each one of them has its own share of pros-and-cons.
+And therefore, it’s more of subjective preference, as what may work for you or meet your requirements may not do the same for others.
+However, to make the selection process simpler, here are four of the most popular and widely used Password Managers:

 Get started now!

-By now, you have a solid idea about how a password manager can help you with some mundane tasks while simultaneously increasing the security across all your accounts.
-So, without wasting any time, you need to go ahead and download a password manager on your phone and computer and start using it straight away.
-You can either choose a password manager from the list above or can download the one you like.
+By now, you have a solid idea about how a password manager can help you with some mundane tasks while simultaneously increasing the security of all your accounts.
+So, without any further ado, pick a password manager and download it on all your devices (phone, computer, tablet) and start using it right away.

 Pro-Tip: In addition to using a password manager, make sure you also use a 2FA (software or hardware) to add an extra layer of security to your account.